paintedhorizonsllc/paintedhorizonsllc.github.io/README.md

 - Add a **Contact** section or form
 - Improve performance (compress images, tighten CSS)

-## Notes
-Potentiality 🌱: every commit turns the site from “online” into “inevitable.”

 ## License
 All site content and branding are © Painted Horizons LLC.
 All rights reserved.